 NOTE: This is a self-administered application process.
-Please have all materials (reference letters, transcripts, application form, statement of research) returned to you and send materials in one envelope to the Graduate Secretary, Department of Political Science.
+Please have all materials (reference letters, transcripts, application form, letter of intent) returned to you and you put everything in one envelope and send to the Department of Political Studies Graduate Program Secretary.

 The department requires an Honours BA degree (4 years) in political science (or its equivalent) with at least a 'B' average (second-class standing) for consideration for admission to the program.
 A methodology course equivalent to The Systematic Study of Politics, POLS*3650, in the Department of Political Science undergraduate program, is necessary for admission to the graduate program.
 Students not satisfying this requirement may be admitted with the provision that it be satisfied by completing the requisite extra course.

-In order to fulfill the requirements of the General MA din Political Science, students must complete the requirements of either the thesis or the major paper options.
+In order to fulfill the requirements of the MA degree, students must complete the requirements of either the thesis or the major paper options.

-In order to satisfy the degree requirements, the student will complete five courses plus a Pro-Seminar and a thesis, as described below for a total of 2.75 credits.
+Students pursuing the thesis option will select one major field from the following: the Americas, Public Policy and Administration, or International and Comparative Development.
+In order to satisfy the degree requirements, the student will complete four courses plus Pro-Seminar and a thesis as described below for a total of 2.25 credits.

-In order to satisfy the degree requirements, the student will complete six courses plus a Pro-Seminar and two course equivalents of major paper research, as described below, for a total of 4.25 credits.
+Students pursuing the major paper option will select two major fields from the following: the Americas, Public Policy and Administration, or International and Comparative Development.
+In order to satisfy the degree requirements, the student will complete six courses plus Pro-Seminar and two course equivalents of major paper research as described below for a total of 4.25 credits.

-Interuniversity MA Program - Guelph-McMaster Collaborative MA Program in Public Policy and Administration
+Interuniversity Program - Guelph-McMaster Collaborative MA Program in Political Science in the Field of Public Policy and Administration

 The collaborative program in public policy and administration is an initiative on the part of the Departments of Political Science at the University of Guelph and McMaster University to co-ordinate their involvement in this particular field.

-Graduates enjoy successful careers in the public services of Canada, Ontario and other provinces, as well as local governments, and pursue careers in the private sector as well as the non-profit sector.
+Graduates enjoy successful careers in the public services of Canada, Ontario and other provinces, plus local governments.
+Some work for businesses and others for interest associations and non-governmental organizations.
 A number of graduates have pursued PhD's and now teach in universities and colleges.

 Course of Study

-The fall and winter semesters semesters are devoted to completing the course requirements: four core courses and 2 specialized electives.
+The fall and winter semesters consist of all core courses and 2 specialized electives.
 The summer semester differs for students who are formally enrolled at Guelph and those formally enrolled at McMaster.